Idealised 2-D viscoelastic loading problem in a square box¶

 X = SpatialCoordinate(mesh)

 Now we can set up the background profiles for the material properties.
 In this case the density, shear modulus and viscosity only vary in the vertical direction.
-We will approximate the series of layers using a smooth tanh function with a width of 20 km.
-The layer properties specified are from spada et al. (2011).
-N.b. that we have modified the viscosity of the Lithosphere viscosity from Spada et al. (2011) because we are using coarse grid resolution.
+The layer properties specified are from Spada et al. (2011).
+We set the bulk to shear ratio to 2, which approximately represents mantle conditions.
+In more realistic scenarios we could initialise the elastic properties via PREM.

 density_values = [3037, 3438, 3871, 4978]